Yasmani Grandal Player Props: White Sox vs. Royals

-After hitting .313 with a double, a home run, three walks and four RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox take on the Kansas City Royals (who will hand the ball to Zack Greinke) at 7:40 PM ET on Monday.
+Yasmani Grandal -- with a slugging percentage of .353 in his past 10 games, including no homers) -- will be in action for the Chicago White Sox versus the Kansas City Royals, with Brad Keller on the hill, on May 10 at 7:40 PM ET.

-He had two hits (going 2-for-4 with two RBI) in his last game against the Reds.
+He had a hitless showing in his previous game (0-for-4) against the Royals.

 Yasmani Grandal Game Info & Props vs. the Royals